Registered Nurse

 Some patients may have a combination of both chronic bronchitis and emphysema, known as COPD overlap syndrome.

-Q13.
-Do u asset in field trials at customer site.
+Q. Have you assisted in field trials at customer sites?

 Yes, I assist in field trials at customer sites to ensure proper implementation and monitoring of medical treatments.